6. Policy Search

 Stakeholder Preference Likely Choice

-Risk-averse homeowner Minimize worst case Higher elevation
+Risk-averse homeowner Minimize worst-case outcome Higher elevation

-Budget-constrained Minimize upfront cost Lower elevation
+Budget-constrained owner Minimize upfront cost Lower elevation

 # Find the solution with minimum total expected cost